API collections can be used to group together public APIs with a common characteristic.

 Editing and deleting collections

-You can change the collection's display order/weight by dragging and dropping the + icon to the left of the collection name (see screenshot above).
+You can change the collection's display order/weight by dragging and dropping the six dot icon to the right of each collection name (see screenshot above).

-You can delete a collection by clicking the pencil icon associated with the collection, scrolling down, and clicking Delete Collection.
+You can delete a collection by clicking the collection name bring up the Edit collection dialog and then clicking Delete.

 You can define the following information: